SESA/sesa-papers-overleaf/sosp-21/ja-notes.md

 reducing structural OS overheads (path length, single protection domain processing, run to completion) can lead to an improvement in net request IPC and thus magnify the ability to slowdown to improve energy consumption with little or no impact on performance.

+Is our hardware still in commercial data center's such as google?